buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

 export default sdk;
 ```

 It looks like a lot, but, all we're doing is initializing thirdweb and then adding an `export default sdk` since we'll be reusing the initialized sdk in other scripts.
 It's almost like initializing a connection to a database from a server.
-We give it stuff like our private key and our provider (which is Alchemy).
+We give it stuff like our private key and our provider (which is QuickNode).

 We're also running this: